mad1982max/CrackYour1TI/CSS_HIGH.md

 **JS Animation** uses _Web Animations API_

+JS Animation are used:

+- in more complicated cases when we want get full control of animation (slow down, pause them, stop, reverse, and manipulate elements ) in all steps and interact with user actions
+- required animation is not supported by CSS

 _Frameworks_ for animation in JS:

 - GreenSock
 - Velocity
-- WebGL
-- jQuery
+- jQuery etc.

-JS Animation are used:

-- in more complicated cases when we want get full control of animation (slow down, pause them, stop, reverse, and manipulate elements ) in all steps and interact with user actions
-- required animation is not supported by CSS

-For more complicated cases we can use _requestAnimationFrame_, WebGL API